 Ear problems can be very uncomfortable and unpleasant, especially in children.
 However, they don’t usually cause long term problems.
 Here are the top common ear problems and how to deal with them so they don’t cause too much pain or distress.

 These are the most common form of ear pain, especially in children.
-Most earaches in children are caused by an infection which clear up after a few days.
+Infections cause most earaches in children which clear up after a few days.
 There are inner and outer ear infections.
 Here are the differences between the two.

 Inner infections: otitis media – usually affects children.
 They affect the inner ear which is the tube – known as the Eustachian tube – which connects the eardrum to the back of the nose.
 They are more common in children, since their Eustachian tubes are smaller and more level than adults.
-Infections are often caused by viruses such as colds and flu.
+Viruses such as colds and flu often cause infections.